rhiza-fr/ollama-think/README.md

 # Ollama-Think Library

-This project provides a Python client for the Ollama API, extending the official `ollama-python` library with the addition of caching and a generous dose of syntax sugar.
+This project provides a Python client for the Ollama API, extending the official `ollama-python` library with the addition of caching, a generous dose of syntax sugar and increased `think` model compatibility.

 ## Features

 - **Caching**: Automatically caches responses to speed up repeated requests.
-- **Thinking**: Enables officially unsupported models to use thinking mode.
+- **Thinking**: Enables some officially unsupported models to use thinking mode.
 - **Streaming and Non-streaming**: Separates the underlying streaming and non-streaming interface to provide clean type hints.
 - **Syntax Sugar**: Less boiler-plate, so that you can maintain your flow.